echo [-neE] [ARGUMENTS]

 cut [OPTION] [FILE]

-Can set delimiter by using -d.
-Otherwise, it’ll use TAB by default.
+Can set delimiter by using -d

 Hello World